starship-tools/farana/examples/example1/README.md

 For convenience, we have included some `lein` aliases in the `project.clj`.
-Most useful for iterative development is the `lein build` alias that does a bunch of cleanup and all the bundling.
+Most useful for iterative development is the `lein build` alias that does a bunch of cleanup and all the bundling with just one command.

 ## Tutorial